nikitavoloboev/data/productivity/flow/Rules.md

 # Rules
 Some simple rules to follow for myself doing things.

+## General
+- Name and prefix things with focus on clarity.
+The semantics of prefixes should be obvious.
+And naming should be appropriate.

 ## Wiki
  - Only add snippets of code that are really useful.
 	- Keep simple things I use for my own reference in SnippetsLab only.